 Millwork is the critical finishing element of your project.
-Traditionally made of wood, today’s millwork products come in a variety of materials and finishes.
-Serving both form and function, millwork options help to add an additional design element to your completed project.
+Traditionally, Millwork is made of wood, but today’s millwork products come in a variety of materials and finishes.
+Serving both form and function, millwork options help to add superior design elements to your completed project.

-With so many architectural styles ready to inspire, choosing moulding for your project can be overwhelming.
-Windows to Go works directly with you on the most up-to-date styles and trends in mouldings to determine the profiles and products that you can layer to meet your design goals and budget.
+With so many architectural inspirational styles choosing molding for your project can be overwhelming.
+Windows to Go works directly with you on the most up-to-date styles and trends in moldings to determine the profiles and products that you can layer to meet your design goals and budget.

-Proper Fit – The joints and reveals in your mouldings matter.
+Proper Fit – The joints and reveals in your moldings matter.
 Ensuring the correct profiles for each facet of your trim is crucial to executing a successful design.

-The Right Proportion – Your choice in mouldings depend on the window or door size, the height of the room, and the location in your home.
+The Right Proportion – Your choice in moldings depends on the window or door size, the height of the room, and the location in your home.

 Choice – With an array of styles to choose from, we make decisions easier, narrowing down your selections for a seamless, beautiful, and cost-effective project.

-Feature: An easy way to upgrade a room is with moulding.
-You can add width, depth, and height to trim.
-This adds to the walls and helps provide a uniform look to your home.
+Feature – An effortless way to upgrade a room is with molding.
+You can customize the width, depth, and height of the trimming which adds to the walls and helps provide a uniform look to your home.